 “I’ve learned so much about design and composition, and everything graphic design I’ve learned from here, and from working,” Dark said.
 “I know so much now because of being here, I don’t think I would have been able to figure out as much, in such a little amount of time, if it weren’t for being here.”

-Featured image: Pictured is Reeves Dark’s oil on canvas titled “Their Secret,” taken by Melissa Reese.
+Featured photo: Pictured is Reeves Dark’s oil on canvas titled “Their Secret."
+(Melissa Reese image).